Introduction

 Local government has the power to make real change on the issues you care about.

-All 781,709 people in the County are governed by the Board of Supervisors, where each one of the five members represent over 150,000 people, plus a popularly elected District Attorney, County Assessor, and Sheriff.
-San Joaquin County is most famous for its prime agricultural land.
-Agriculture and related businesses are regarded as the greatest assets in the county's economy.
+All 816,108 people in the County are governed by the Board of Supervisors, where each one of the five members represent over 150,000 residents, alongside a popularly elected District Attorney, County Assessor, and Sheriff.
+San Joaquin County is widely known for its prime agricultural land, with agriculture and related businesses serving as some of the county's greatest economic assets.

-The City of Stockton has six (6) Council Members who each represent more than 50,000 people each.
-The 7th member of the Council is the Mayor, who represents the whole city.
-The Mayor, City Attorney, and City Controller represent everyone in the City.
-Yet in the last municipal elections, only 20% of registered voters cast a ballot.
-That means only 15,000 Stocktonians chose the elected officials for more than 300,000 people.
+The City of Stockton has six (6) Councilmembers who each represent more than 50,000 people each.
+The seventh member of the Council is the Mayor, who represents the entire city.
+Together, the Mayor and City Council represent everyone within Stockton’s city limits.

-The same is true for many of the seven (7) other cities in San Joaquin County, where small minorities of residents are able to set the agenda and back up their priorities with the power of the law and government funding.
+A similar dynamic exists across the seven (7) other cities in San Joaquin County, where relatively small portions of the population are able to set the agenda and advance their priorities through the power of law and government funding.

-The process for public involvement limits constructive debate, and empowers well-connected and privileged insiders who have the time and skill to navigate these complex systems.
+The process for public involvement limits constructive debate, and empowers well-connected and privileged insiders who have the time, resources, and skills to navigate these complex systems.

 The Stockton Govguide is here to change that.

-We want this guide to help you navigate these systems and also build the power we need to change these systems and use local government to transform Stockton into a better home for us all.
+This guide is designed to help you understand how local government works, navigate these systems with confidence, and build the collective power needed to change them—using local government to transform Stockton into a better home for us all.

-From the San Joaquin County Board of Supervisors to the Stockton City Council, the Stockton GovGuide explains the systems and the connections among them, but most importantly, how you can get involved in making Stockton a fair, flourishing place for everyone.
+From the San Joaquin County Board of Supervisors to the Stockton City Council, the Stockton GovGuide explains how these systems function, how they are connected, and—most importantly—how you can get involved in making Stockton a fair and flourishing place for everyone.

 Take the first step and read about the difference between County and City governments below.